 This first assessment will help you grasp your standing with your employees or coworkers.
 Once you’ve become more aware, start taking consistent steps to eliminate weak points and strengthen skills you already have.

 Relationships don’t take place in a vacuum.
 Learn to relate to all kinds and levels of people within the organization.
 That helps a good, effective manager expand their view of the people who work for the company.
 Successful executives involve others, and it’s impossible to involve other people if there isn’t a connection with which to start.

 By listening, sharing, and expanding their corporate view, executives can be proactive in finding solutions.
 Good relationships are based on handling problems in a positive way.
 Even tough decisions can be made more palatable if delivered in a positive manner that doesn’t alienate others.
-The best managers learn to find common ground, and they know how to be diplomats.
+The best managers learn to find common ground, and they know how to be diplomatic.

-3. Be Realistic About Conflict.
+3. Acknowledge Conflict.